 Whether you want to know how many people your cake will feed at the birthday party, or you’re just curious about how many large portions you can break up that pan of lasagna into, there is a lot of information out there about how many servings in a 9×13 pan.

-This is the most common size pan for creating large dishes.
+This is the most common size casserole dish for creating large recipes.
 Especially when you have a group of people that you need to make party-size servings for.

 Keep reading to find out more about just how many people that rectangular pan can feed.
 And if you need to think about doubling your original recipe size.

 How Many Servings In A 9 By 13 Inch Pan?